-USB 2.0-Universal Serial Bus (High Speed).
-A standard port used to connect external devices to PCs.
-The high-speed data connection provided by a USB 2.0 port enables your PicoScope to achieve its maximum performance.
+USB 2.0.
+Universal Serial Bus (High Speed).
+This is a standard port that enables you to connect external devices to PCs.
+A typical USB 2.0 port supports a data transfer rate of 480 megabits per second, and is backwards-compatible with USB 1.1.